grenagit/MMM-VigilanceMeteoFrance/README.md

 ## Update:

-In your terminal, go to your MMM-APOD's Module folder:
+In your terminal, go to your MMM-VigilanceMeteoFrance's Module folder:
 ```shell
 cd ~/MagicMirror/modules/MMM-VigilanceMeteoFrance
 ```